 The following is a two-dimensional model of a lithium-ion battery.
 The cell geometry could be a small part of an experimental cell but here it is only meant to demonstrate a 2D model setup.
+(Tutorials featuring more conventional geometries are available in the Battery Design Module application library.)

 The battery contains a positive porous electrode, electrolyte, a negative lithium metal electrode and a current collector.
 This cell configuration is sometimes called a "half-cell", since the lithium metal electrode is usually considered to have negligible impact on cell voltage and polarization.
-A realistic 2D geometry is shown in the model Edge Effects in a Spirally Wound Li-Ion Battery available in the Battery Design Module application library.